mario-deluna/php-glfw/docs/getting-started/installation/install-windows.md

 # Installing PHP-GLFW on Windows

-PHP-GLFW will not run properly under WSL (Windows Subsystem) so make sure you install PHP nativley to windows.
+PHP-GLFW will not run properly under WSL (Windows Subsystem) so make sure you install PHP natively on windows.
-If you havent already done so checkout [Installing PHP natively on Windows](#installing-php-natively-on-windows).
+If you haven't already done so, check out the [Installing PHP natively on Windows](#installing-php-natively-on-windows) section.

 ## Download DLL

-For Windows we provide a prebuilt `DLL` which you can simply download and but into your php extension folder.
+For Windows, we provide a prebuilt `DLL` which you can simply download and place into your PHP extension folder.

  1. See the releases page for the latest `DLL` downloads: [PHP-GLFW Releases](https://github.com/mario-deluna/php-glfw/releases)
- 2. Download the matching `DLL` for your local php installation.
-(If you follow this guide `ts_x64`)
+ 2. Download the matching `DLL` for your local PHP installation.
+(If you are following this guide `ts_x64`)
  3. Move and rename the downloaded `dll` to your PHP's `ext` folder.
-Usally `C:\php\ext\php_glfw.dll`.
+Usually `C:\php\ext\php_glfw.dll`.
- 4. Enable the extension in your `php.ini` (usally at `C:\php\php.ini`)
+ 4. Enable the extension in your `php.ini` (usually at `C:\php\php.ini`)
     ```ini
     extension=glfw
     ```

 !!! success ""

-    **Thats it**, You can check if the extension is loaded properly with `php -m`.
+    **That's it**, You can check if the extension is loaded properly with `php -m`.

 ---

 ## Installing PHP natively on Windows

-PHP-GLFW will not run properly under WSL (Windows Subsystem) so make sure you install PHP nativley to windows.
-If you already done so you can skip the next section.
+PHP-GLFW will not run properly under WSL (Windows Subsystem) so make sure you install PHP natively on windows.
+If you have already done so you can skip the next section.

 1. Go to https://windows.php.net/download#php-8.1 and download a x64 thread safe version of PHP.
 2. Extract the zip file and move the contents to `C:\php`.
 (You have to create that directory)